Bordeaux is the Legendary City in Southern France

-They’re building an arena in the city, since there is no place for big concerts and the city’s theaters are all small little storefronts.
-The tourism is way up in the region, and at the airport luggage carousels, man-sized replica bottles of Bordeaux’s finest wine are perched above the belts.
+They’re building an arena in the city since there is no place for big concerts and the city’s theaters are all small little storefronts.
+Tourism is way up in the region, and at the airport luggage carousels, man-sized replica bottles of Bordeaux’s finest wine are perched above the belts.

 Dining at Bordeaux provides a huge wealth of choices.
-For prime people watching, you can’t beat the terrace in front of the city’s top hotels, the Regent.
-Choosing the wine, finding a local selection that was sold in box for heaven’s sake…It was so good we wrote it down: Ch.
+For prime people-watching, you can’t beat the terrace in front of the city’s top hotel, the Regent.
+Choosing the wine, finding a local selection that was sold in a box for heaven’s sake…It was so good we wrote it down: Ch.
 Haut Phillponser.

 Famous Vineyards Nearby

-Besides the vibrant nightlife in the bars and clubs adjacent to the river, the city is a great jumping off point for daytrips out to wine enthusiast’s meccas like St. Emilion, Macau, or Paulliac.
-These names are famous to wine lovers throughout the world, and visiting the wineries is a great day trip.
+Besides the vibrant nightlife in the bars and clubs adjacent to the river, the city is a great jumping-off point for day trips out to wine enthusiasts like St. Emilion, Macau, or Paulliac.
+These names are famous for wine lovers throughout the world, and visiting the wineries is a great day trip.

 Day trips from Bordeaux

 The city is also a great launching pad for many fascinating day trip destinations…starting with the glorious Atlantic coast to the west.
-Archachon is the first big town, about forty miles away and the gateway to the pine forested beachlands.
+Arcachon is the first big town, about forty miles away, and the gateway to the pine-forested beach lands.

-Further south are other beach towns, then the glossiness of Biartitz and the famous hams of Basque influenced Bayonne.
+Further south is other beach towns, then the glossiness of Biarritz and the famous hams of Basque influenced Bayonne.

-The Biscarosse website includes a gorgeous panaramic view of the beach showing the surf conditions which are often excellent for surfing
+The Biscarosse website includes a gorgeous panoramic view of the beach showing the surf conditions which are often excellent for surfing

 Along with the elegant Grand Hotel Regent, which has a royal suite with a rooftop jacuzzi for $3000 a night, regular rooms are between $300 and $600.
 There is a pool on the fifth floor right next to the newly renovated spa.